alexfernandez/alexfernandez.github.io/2025/on-art.md

 Computer games: the most consumed form of art nowadays, it is easy to create beauty, strike fear, tell interesting and immersive stories.

+Influencing: these people know how to make you feel stuff.
+Be it beauty over Instagram, amazement over YouTube, or rage over shitposting.

 # Advice to the Modern Artist